Hair transplant FAQs

 Q. When will I see the final results?

 A: We advise that results can take about a year.
-Hair follicles should grow within 4 months, a hairline clearly visible at 6 months and by 12 months you should see significant hair density.
+Hair follicles should grow within 4 months, a hairline should be clearly visible at 6 months and by 12 months you should see significant hair density.

 Q. What will the scar be like?